djpardis/djpardis.github.io/_posts/2015-05-23-hourly-mentions-of-a-word-on-twitter.markdown

 Having tried both, I recommend Logstash over Tweepy for two main reasons:

-1. it [deals](https://github.com/logstash-plugins/logstash-input-twitter/blob/master/lib/logstash/inputs/twitter.rb) with the Twitter API rate limits by default
+1. It [deals](https://github.com/logstash-plugins/logstash-input-twitter/blob/master/lib/logstash/inputs/twitter.rb) with the Twitter API rate limits by default
-2. it offers Elasticsearch and Kibana integration—simplifying the aggregation and visualization steps, respectively, that naturally follow the data (tweet) collection step
+2. It offers Elasticsearch and Kibana integration—simplifying the aggregation and visualization steps, respectively, that naturally follow the data (tweet) collection step

 For both Tweepy and Logstash you need access to Twitter's streaming API.
 Follow steps 2 and 3 [here](https://www.digitalocean.com/community/tutorials/how-to-authenticate-a-python-application-with-twitter-using-tweepy-on-ubuntu-14-04) to create a Twitter app and obtain your _Consumer Key_, _Consumer Key Secret_, _Access Token_, and _Access Token Secret_.